 Super Smash Bros.
-Ultimate might be highly regarded as a celebration of gaming, but the overlooked secret to its success lies in the gleeful encouragement of dickish behaviour.
+Ultimate might be highly regarded as a celebration of gaming, but an overlooked secret to its success lies in its gleeful encouragement of dickish behaviour.
 It’s in every use of Pikachu’s thunderbolt, Wario’s atomic fart, Yoshi’s “Brrrm Ha!”, or the satisfying slap of a Pokeball which spawns Snorlax under an opponent’s chin.

 By this logic, It’s a game perfectly designed for myself.
 I’m happiest in Super Smash Bros.
 Ultimate when I’m callously plotting my opponent’s demise by the goofiest means necessary.
 My favourite is Villager from Animal Crossing, who disarms with his dorky exterior, only to clap enemies with a falling tree.

 It requires immaculate timing to execute; planting and watering the seed to sprout, before you bring the thunder with two axe chops.
 When it connects, landing a screeching KO, it’s arguably the greatest display of human mockery you can ever inflict.

 Minecraft’s Steve is basically Villager’s spirit multiplied with more depth.
 You now have to mine materials like wood and iron to construct your playground of nightmares at an actual crafting table.
 This allows you to upgrade tools to cause greater damage, or build rails underneath a minecart track so you can continuously wreck foes by oscillating back and forth.